 To uphold our promise to society, philanthropy must be a leader in seeing our shared humanity and working together for the greater good.
 Positive change doesn’t always come easily, especially in times of division and mistrust.
 It often requires action from a broad coalition of people and groups who sometimes disagree.
 The magic happens at the intersections where we can build common ground.
 The Council is working to be that intersection, a place where you can find fellow travelers who may see the path differently yet still want to reach the same destination.

-Building Common Ground is one of the three core pillars of The Council's work, and this is how we will achieve that goal.
+Building Common Ground is one of the three core pillars of The Council's work.

 What we're doing